RAJKUMAR-35/Food-Booking-Form/README.md

 ## Conclusion

-This project provides a practical example of integrating HTML forms with dynamic table updates using JavaScript.
+This project provides a practical example of integrating HTML forms with dynamic table updates using JavaScript.<br>
 By following the steps outlined above, you can easily set up and use this registration form to collect and display user information efficiently.